en0/pyioc3/README.md

-# pyioc
+# pyioc3

 A fast and simple IOC Container for Python.

 # About

-pyioc is a fast and simple inversion of control (ioc) container for python.
-An IoC container uses class constructor (or in this case __init__ method parameters) to build and inject dependencies. pyioc takes advantage of python's type hint annotations to make injection flexible and easy to use.
+pyioc3 is a fast and simple inversion of control (ioc) container for python.
+An IoC container uses class constructor (or in this case __init__ method parameters) to build and inject dependencies. pyioc3 takes advantage of python's type hint annotations to make injection flexible and easy to use.